Budapest 5th constituency: History

-The 5th constituency of Budapest was created in 2011 and contained of the pre-2011 abolished constituencies of the 8th and 9th constituency of the capital.
+The current 5th constituency of Budapest was created in 2011 and contains the pre-2011 8th and 9th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

-The constituency was first represented by Lajos Oláh of Independet (with Unity support) from 2014, and he was re-elected of the DK in 2018 and 2022 (with United for Hungary support).
+The constituency was first represented by Lajos Oláh of Independent (with Unity support) from 2014, and he was re-elected of the DK in 2018 and 2022 (with United for Hungary support).